-This report provides the relevant details required for satisfying requirements of Condition 27 of the EPBC Approval 2009/4839 for the period 13 August 2020 to 13 August 2021.
+This report provides the relevant details required for satisfying requirements of Condition 27 of the EPBC Approval 2009/4839 for the period 13 August 2021 to 13 August 2022.

-The report shows the details of compliance with the relevant condition of EPBC Approval 2009/4839 for the annual reporting period to 13 August 2021.
+The report shows the details of compliance with the relevant condition of EPBC Approval 2009/4839 for the annual reporting period to 13 August 2022.
 Compliance for each of the Conditions is summarised in Table 1.2, further described in Section 4 and also shown in Table form in Appendix A that shows the Condition of Approval, Compliance Status and summarises evidence.

-The measures implemented have addressed objectives for environmental protection.
-However, it is regrettable to report that two Wedge-tailed Eagle mortalities occurred for the report period, one in September 2020 and one in June 2021.
-Despite the two mortalities, WCHPL believes that application of Identiflight for CHWF wind turbine operations has significantly reduced the risk to Eagles.
+The management measures implemented have addressed objectives for environmental protection.
+However, it is regrettable to report that two Wedge-tailed Eagle mortalities occurred for the report period, one in September 2021 and one in July 2022.
+Despite the two mortalities, WCHPL believes that application of Identiflight for CHWF wind turbine operations has significantly reduced the risk to Eagles at the site, but nevertheless recognises that IDF coverage needs improvements to further reduce risk to Eagles.